-Our playgroups for children aged 2+ run for 10 sessions each school term–consisting of nine weekly sessions, and culminating each term with a special festival celebrating the turning of the season.
+Our Wednesday and Friday playgroups for children aged 2+ run for 10 sessions each school term–consisting of nine weekly sessions 10am-midday, and culminate each term with a special festival celebrating the turning of the season.
 Bookings are essential.

 Taster sessions are occasionally available ($30) so you can experience the playgroup before committing to the term.

 $110 per term for a sibling over 18 months of age.

 Siblings under 18 months of age may attend free of charge.

 Fee help is available in special circumstances.
 Please email us to enquire.

 Below you’ll find the details of all the morning’s activities.

 Upon arrival, we join together in the courtyard garden to collect and calm the children.
 This is a coming together to welcome each other, the whole group, the day and ourselves.
 The morning song prepares and settles the children before going inside for the story.